Pjt727/numbers-game/README.md

 - the note will be folded up and placed up front
 - once we have some amount of suggestions we'll pick one at random
     - this will then be live implemented as fast as possible

+## ideas
+- colors
+- lootboxes
+- choose items
+- power ups (could be in lootboxes)
+    - draw three items for inventory
+    - you can fail a round
+- add a streak message (encouragement)
+- difficulty
+    - select difficulty
+    - higher range of targets
+    - fewer numbers and operators
+- make every target possible
+    - easier to generate all possible then choose
+- add a help command for the game
+- change the way the scoring works
+    - using fewer symbols gives more points?
+    - using more symbols gives more points?
+    - certain symbols are worth more?
+    - calculate the percent of your total symbols?
+- mode where there are two target
+    - anyone in your expression evals to bonus you get it